emortalmc/minesweeper/README.md

-# minesweeper
+# Minesweeper

-EMC Minesweeper game
+Minesweeper recreated in Minecraft